The Vikings had nowhere to turn but the sea.

 The train from Oslo on the east coast to Stavenger on the west was mostly empty, as the Norwegians were celebrating Constitution Day.
 (For more on Constitution Day, please see “Free Norway.”)
-Occasionally I caught a glimpse of the local parades and townspeople in costume.
+Throughout the journey I caught glimpses of local parades and townspeople in costume.

-The train rolled through broad green valleys, along pristine blue lakes and into small towns.
+The train rolled through broad green valleys, along pristine blue lakes, and into small towns.
 Extensive rapids tumbled through downtown Kongsberg.
-Rows of white red-roofed houses.
+Streets everywhere are lined with white red-roofed houses.
 (I suspect there is a law in Norway that every building must be white with red trim.)

-More and more, rural Norway reminded me of northern Ontario with boulder-strewn streams and waterfalls.
-Red-and-white cabins tuck into the edges of the lake shores.
-Patches of melting snow cling to distant grey mountaintops.
+Rural Norway reminded me of northern Ontario with its boulder-strewn streams and waterfalls.
+Cabins are tucked into the edges of lake shores.
+Patches of melting snow clung to distant grey mountaintops.

-Finally, near the ocean, the terrain turns desolate, piles of gigantic rocks stacked in rubble fields.
-We pulled into Stavenger, a city of over 300,000 on the water.
+Finally, near the ocean, the terrain turns desolate.
+Piles of gigantic rocks are stacked in rubble fields.

-A sign in the elevator said its staff was on strike and apologized for the lack of service.
+A sign in the hotel’s elevator said the staff was on strike and apologized for the lack of service.
 “Help yourself to clean towels from the cart in the hallway.”

 At N.B.
-Sørensen’s I enjoyed a dinner of fresh salmon, roast potatoes and asparagus.
-(Nearly every meal in western Norway involves these same ingredients.)
+Sørensen’s I enjoyed a dinner of fresh salmon, roast potatoes, and asparagus.
+(Nearly every meal in western Norway involves these same three ingredients.)

 The restaurant is located within a former shipping company, where emigrants in the 1800s arranged transportation to America.
 The place is filled with memorabilia from that era.

-All along the street the bars were booming, jammed with high-school kids, many wearing brightly colored overalls, decorated with patches and pins.
-Russefeiring is a traditional month-long celebration for graduating Norwegian high-school students.
+All along the street the bars were jammed with high-school kids, many wearing brightly colored overalls, decorated with patches and pins.
+Russefeiring is a traditional month-long celebration for graduating students.
 Authorities attempt to control the parties and keep the revelers safe.
 The tradition dates to 1905.

 The preservation of Stavenger’s Old Town has pushed most of the city’s population to the suburbs.
-As a result, downtown Stavenger retains a small-town character.
+As a result, downtown Stavenger retains a quaint character.

-I visited St. Swithun’s Cathedral, built in 1125.
+I visited Saint Swithun’s Cathedral, built in 1125.
 Its elaborate carved wooden pulpit is held aloft by mighty Samson.

-But the real might in Stavenger is petroleum.
+But the real strength in Stavenger is petroleum.

 The city’s growth has boomed in recent years due to its offshore industry.
-Stavenger is known as the Oil Capital of Norway.
+Stavenger is considered the oil capital of Norway.
 Major international petroleum companies have established offices here, adding jobs and attracting foreign workers.
-Over 11 percent of Stavenger’s population are immigrants.
-Its unemployment rate is less than 2 percent.
+Over eleven percent of Stavenger’s population are immigrants.
+Its unemployment rate is less than two percent.

-The “Norwegian model” ensures that revenue from oil underwrites the needs of the society as a whole, as enforced by the government.
+The “Norwegian model” ensures that revenue from oil underwrites the funding needs of the society as a whole.
+The government oversees it.

 On the harbor sits the shiny Norwegian Petroleum Museum, built to resemble an oil rig.
 They let me in for free as they were hosting a reception in honor of a new exhibition.
-Lots of people in suits with name tags.
-Only a few tourists.
+Lots of people in suits with name tags and only a few tourists.

-The community (and the oil industry) is proud of this museum, which honors the main driver of Norway’s economy.
-It seemed, however, mostly geared for oil professionals.
+Both the oil industry and the community are proud of the museum, which honors the main driver of Norway’s economy.
+The displays, however, seem mostly geared for oil professionals.